top of page

 In 2014, he began his professional career, joining the Ballet Theatre of Maryland under the artistic direction of Dianna Cuatto, where he danced for three seasons, performing in many ballets and soloist roles.

-In 2017, Roman moved to Kyiv, Ukraine to study dance pedagogy and choreography at the National Pedagogical University Dragomanova.
-In Ukraine, he also had the opportunity to study as a guest at the Kyiv National University of Culture and Arts, to work with the Studio Company of the Virsky National Ukrainian Folk Ensemble in Kyiv and to perform with the Horlytsya Ukrainian Dance Ensemble in Kyiv and the Yunist Honored Ukrainian Folk Ensemble in Lviv.
+In 2017, Roman moved to Kyiv, Ukraine to study dance pedagogy and choreography, earning a Bachelor's degree from the National Pedagogical University Dragomanova.
+In Ukraine, he also had the opportunity to study as a guest at the Kyiv National University of Culture and Arts, to work with the Studio Company of the Virsky National Ukrainian Folk Ensemble in Kyiv, and to perform with the Horlytsya Ukrainian Dance Ensemble in Kyiv and the Yunist Honored Ukrainian Folk Ensemble in Lviv.

 In 2021, Roman returned to Maryland where he continues to perform, teach and choreograph throughout the Washington DC Metro area.

-Since his return, his work in Ukrainian Dance, both as a performer and choreographer, has been highlighted and featured at many events and venues, including the Kennedy Center, the 2022 World Dance Showcase, and the 81st National Folk Festival.
-In 2023, Roman was recognized by the Maryland State Arts Council as a Master Artist in Ukrainian Folk Stage Dance for his body of work promoting Ukrainian Culture, covering the many facets of Ukrainian Choreographic Art.
+Since his return, his work in Ukrainian Dance, as both a performer and choreographer, has been highlighted and featured at many events and venues, including the Kennedy Center, the 2022 World Dance Showcase, the 2022 World Arts Festival Residency, and the 81st National Folk Festival.

 Ashley Taylor